How to change drives in MS-DOS and Windows command line

 To change the drive letter in MS-DOS, type the drive letter followed by a colon.
-For example, if you wanted to switch to the floppy disk drive you would type: "a:" at the prompt.
+For example, if you wanted to switch to the floppy disk drive, you would type a: at the prompt.
 Below is a listing of common drive letters and their corresponding devices.

 Floppy disk drive (Commonly the 3.5" floppy drive).

-Secondary floppy disk drive, if present (Commonly the 5.25" floppy drive).
+A second floppy disk drive, if present (Commonly the 5.25" floppy drive).

 The system cannot find the drive specified.